 The University of Iceland does not charge tuition fees for domestic and international students, making it an attractive option for those concerned about educational expenses.
 However, students must pay a nominal registration fee to get started.

-FAQs: Studying History
+FAQs: Studying History for Free

 Can International Students Receive Scholarships While Enrolled in Tuition-Free Schools?

 Yes, international students enrolled in tuition-free schools can often apply for scholarships.
 While tuition-free institutions do not charge tuition, students still have expenses related to living, travel, and study materials.
 Scholarships can help alleviate these costs.
-For instance, you can benefit from scholarships offered at the University of Oslo and the University of Vienna.
+For instance, you can benefit from scholarships offered at the University of Vienna.
 Moreover, the University of Vienna participates in international scholarship programs like Erasmus+, which offers funding for students who wish to study abroad within Europe.
 This financial aid will help in covering travel and living expenses, making international education more accessible.

 What Other Costs Should Students Expect When Studying Abroad?